parseword/util-misc/README.md

 ### ports-update-check

 This script checks for available ports updates on a FreeBSD system.
-It first brings the ports tree current using Subversion, then runs `portmaster -L` to query for updates.
+It first brings the ports tree current using git, then runs `portmaster -L` to query for updates.
 If any are found, you get an email notification containing the necessary `portmaster` commands to upgrade each port, like this: